lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC packet still exceeds the L2 data unit.

-The fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reducing the complexity and overhead of the fragmentation mechanism.
+The SCHC fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+This assumption allows reducing the complexity and overhead of the SCHC fragmentation mechanism.

-To adapt the SCHC fragmentation to the capabilities of LPWAN technologies is required to enable optional fragment retransmission and to allow a stepper delivery for the reliability of fragments.
-This document does not make any decision with regard to which fragment delivery reliability mode will be used over a specific LPWAN technology.
+To adapt the SCHC fragmentation to the capabilities of LPWAN technologies is required to enable optional SCHC fragment retransmission and to allow a stepper delivery for the reliability of SCHC fragments.
+This document does not make any decision with regard to which SCHC fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

 ## Fragmentation Tools